Buchberg am Kamp train station

 Train stationDescription

-With the idyllic stop at Buchberg am Kamp station, you probably reach one of the most enchanting stopovers along the Kamptalbahn route.
-A track leads the single platform along the demand stop.
+The idyllic stop at Buchberg am Kamp station is probably one of the most enchanting stopovers along the Kamptalbahn line.
+A track runs along the single platform of the station.

 Buchberg Castle

-In less than 5 minutes walking time you can reach Buchberg Castle in the village of the same name from Buchberg am Kamp station.
-The venerable building is now privately owned.
-Permanent art installations by international artists are set up in the rooms and gardens of the castle, which can be visited during events or on request.
+It takes less than 5 minutes to walk from Buchberg am Kamp station to Buchberg Castle in the municipality of the same name.
+The time-honored building is now privately owned.
+Permanent art installations by international artists have been set up in the rooms and gardens of the castle, which can be viewed as part of events or on request.

-Furthermore, nature-loving paths along the Kamps entice visitors to stroll and relax.
-Two cycle routes, the Kamp-Thaya-March cycle route and the Kamptal cycle route, also start in Buchberg am Kamp.
+Furthermore, nature-loving paths along the Kamp entice visitors to stroll and relax.
+Two cycle paths, the Kamp-Thaya-March cycle route and the Kamp Valley ("Kamptal") cycle route, also start in Buchberg am Kamp.

-Due to the economic upswing that resulted from the opening of the Kamptal Railway in 1889, not only was an essential basis for freight traffic created - the connection of the line to the Kamptal was decisive for the heyday of the summer resort.
-Townspeople soon came to appreciate the recreational benefits of the countryside, so that often women and children spent the whole summer in the countryside, while the men devoted themselves to business in the town during the week and indulged in the country air at weekends.
-Because of the welcome and farewell scenes at the stations along the Kamptal, the Lokalbahn was soon nicknamed the "Busserlzug".
+The economic upswing that resulted from the opening of the Kamp Valley ("Kamptal" in German) Railway in 1889 not only created an essential basis for freight transport - the connection of the line to the Kamp Valley ("Kamptal" in German) was decisive for the heyday of the summer resort.
+City dwellers soon recognized the recreational benefits of the rural area, so that women and children often spent the whole summer in the countryside, while the men devoted themselves to business in the city during the week and could indulge in the country air at the weekends.
+Because of the welcome and farewell scenarios at the stations along the Kamp Valley ("Kamptal" in German), the local train was soon nicknamed the "Busserlzug" (bus train).